 Access to some journals, blogs and social networking sites is permitted during work time for the purposes of undertaking job related duties only.
-School employees must act in the best interests of the school and not disclose personal data or information about any individual including pupils, members of staff, pupils, parents and professionals from external organisations.
+School employees must act in the best interests of the school and not disclose personal data or information about any individual including pupils, members of staff, parents and professionals from external organisations.
 This includes images.
 Access may be withdrawn and disciplinary action taken if there is a breach of confidentiality or defamatory remarks are made about the school, pupils, staff, parents or professionals from external organisations.

-Employees who wish to set up personal web forums, weblogs or 'blogs' must do so outside of work and not use school equipment for the purpose.
+Employees who wish to set up personal web forums, websites or 'blogs' must do so outside of work and not use school equipment for the purpose.

-The school respects employees' and volunteers' rights to a private life.
+The school/setting respects employees' and volunteers' rights to a private life.
 However, it must also ensure that confidentiality and its reputation are protected.
-Employees using social networking websites, web forums, weblogs or 'blogs' in their private life:
+Employees using social networking websites, web forums or 'blogs' in their private life:

-- must refrain from identifying themselves as working for the school in a way which has, or may have, the effect of bringing the school into disrepute. - must not identify other school employees, children or young people. - must not make any defamatory remarks about the school, pupils/students, staff or volunteers, parents/carers, associated professionals or contractors or conduct themselves in way that is detrimental to the school. - disclose personal data or information about the school, pupils/students, staff or volunteers, parents/carers, associated professionals or contractors that could breach the Data Protection Act 1998, for example, posting photographs or images of pupils/students or colleagues.
+- must refrain from identifying themselves as working for the school in a way which has, or may have, the effect of bringing the school into disrepute. - must not identify other school employees, volunteers or pupils. - must not make any defamatory remarks about the school; pupils/students; staff or volunteers; parents/ carers; associated professionals or contractors; or conduct themselves in way that is detrimental to the reputation of the school. - disclose personal data or information about the school; pupils/students; staff or volunteers; parents/ carers; associated professionals or contractors that could breach the Data Protection Act 1998, for example, posting photographs or images of pupils/students or colleagues. - must not allow pupils/students or their parents/carers to access their personal social networking accounts and where they are contacted by a pupil or parent/ carer, bring it to the attention of the Headteacher/Principal.